LIttle Art Theatre

 43202

-The Piccadilly Theatre opened in the silent era and continued showing films through the 1930’s and 1940’s.
+The Piccadilly Theatre opened in the silent era and continued showing films through the 1930’s.
 During its early years, it shared a building with The American Ceramic Society, Battelle Memorial Institute, and a post office.
-In the 1940’s its name was changed to Olentangy Theatre.
+On July 14, 1939 it name was changed to Olentangy Theatre.
 In 1947, it was remodeled and renamed World Theatre.
+On September 13, 1949 it was renamed Little Art Theatre.
+The theatre struggled in the 1950’s, closing in 1954.
+It became a church in February 1954.

-The theater struggled in the 1950’s until it began showing risqué films.
-As the Little Art Theater (or "Very Little Art Theater" as some dubbed it), the theater specialized in softcore and exploitation films.
-In the late-1960’s, it began showing stronger fare and by the early-1970’s was a porn theater.
-Authorities regarded the theater as a nuisance and it was often raided by vice officers.
+It reopened on May 18, 1961 as the Little Art Theatre with “Lady Chatters Lover” & “Fire Under Her Skin” which heralded the showing of risqué films.
+As the Little Art Theatre (or "Very Little Art Theatre" as some dubbed it), the theatre specialized in softcore and exploitation films.
+In the late-1960’s, it began showing stronger fare and by the early-1970’s was a porn theatre.
+Authorities regarded the theatre as a nuisance and it was often raided by vice officers.

 In 1973, the city condemned the aging building as unsafe.
 A long legal battle followed that went all the way to the U.S. Supreme Court.
-The theater alleged it was condemned to stop it showing X-rated films rather than for any building problems.
-The theater lost and the building was torn down in 1976.
+The theatre alleged it was condemned to stop it showing X-rated films rather than for any building problems.
+The theatre lost and the building was torn down in 1976.

 (text taken from A Century of University District Theatres)